MicrosoftDocs/fabric-docs/docs/data-science/data-wrangler.md

 ## Related content

 - To try out Data Wrangler on Spark DataFrames, see [this companion article](data-wrangler-spark.md).
+- To see a demo of Data Wrangler in Fabric, check out [this video from our friends at Guy in a Cube](https://www.youtube.com/watch?v=Ge0VWZMa50I).
-- To try out Data Wrangler in VS Code, see [Data Wrangler in VS Code](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.datawrangler).
+- To try out Data Wrangler in VS Code, head to [Data Wrangler in VS Code](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.datawrangler).
+- Are we missing a feature you need?
+Suggest it on the [Fabric Ideas forum](https://ideas.fabric.microsoft.com/).